microsoft-healthcare-madison/demo-auc-app/README.md

 V3 TODO
 -------

-- [ ] Make a CDS Hook Service to *always* launch a SMART card for draft orders
+- [x] Make a CDS Hook Service to *always* launch a SMART card for draft orders
   - [x] Refactor the AUC logic into a module, enabling use in the hook too.
-  - [ ] Write a new CDS Hook server to be run with npm
+  - [x] Write a new CDS Hook server to be run with npm
-- [ ] Enable the form to read the draft order from the fhir client
+- [ ] Enable the form to read the draft order from the fhir client on load
 - [ ] Enable writes to the form to update the draft order in the EHR

 V2 TODO